 Before your quit date, look over your list of triggers and put a checkmark beside those that you can reasonably avoid.

 If you have friends you’re used to smoking with, for example, decide in advance not to see them during the first few weeks of quitting.
 Let them know why.

-You might want to stop alcohol for a while, since drinking might undermine your determination to stay smoke-free.
+You might want to stop drinking alcohol for a while, since it might undermine your determination to stay smoke-free.

-Do you tend to smoke while you binge-watch TV?
+Do you tend to smoke while you watch TV?
 You’ll want to do something else or watch at a place where smoking isn’t an option.
-If you usually light up a cigarette when you take the dog for a walk, take a different route.
+If you usually light up when you take the dog for a walk, take a different route.
 Again, the idea is to hack all the habits related to smoking.

 The more thoroughly you change your usual routine, the easier it will be to steer clear of triggers.
 Instead of breakfast and a cigarette first thing in the morning, take a short walk around the neighborhood.
 If you usually step outside to smoke a cigarette during a break at work, do a few simple exercises such as deep knee bends or stretches at your desk instead.
 Whenever possible, go to places where you can’t smoke, such as libraries, museums, or theaters.

 Plan Ways to Resist Smoking Triggers You Can’t Avoid

 You can’t avoid all your triggers, all the time.
 So get ready for them and have a plan for when they strike.